 Interested in becoming a medical assistant?
+Want to know what tests certify for medical assistants?
 In a competitive job market, the option of getting certified gives medical assistants several distinct advantages.

 These advantages include building confidence, demonstrating skills, and showing a commitment to an employer.
-Being certified also supports professional growth and enhances opportunities for networking and continuing education.
+Taking a test to get certified also supports professional growth and enhances opportunities for networking and continuing education.

 What Is a Certified Medical Assistant?